ecr007/English-World/Phrases-Vocabulary/W.md

 Wait: (verb) To stay in a place expecting something or someone.
 Past Tense: Waited | Past Participle: Waited | E.g: I waited for the bus for half an hour.

 Wake: (verb) To cease sleeping and become conscious.
 Past Tense: Woke | Past Participle: Woken | E.g: I wake up early every morning.

+Weaknesses: Refers to the limitations, disadvantages or challenges associated with a particular approach, technology or solution.